INCF/nineml-spec/source/serialization.rst

     element only contains body text (e.g. :ref:`MathInline`) then this is "flattened" to be the sole value of the element.
 @multiple:
-    A HDF_ group that has a @multiple attribute equal to 'true', contains multiple child elements of the given NineML type, which are stored as sub-groups named by arbitrary integer indices.
+    A HDF5_ group that has a @multiple attribute equal to 'true', contains multiple child elements of the given NineML type, which are stored as sub-groups named by arbitrary integer indices.
 Note that this is not strictly required for elements in the NineML specification (although it